raspberrypilearning/3D-scene/en/step_4.md

 --- /task ---

-Now make a background sprite or sprites for your scene using your chosen backdrop or by making a plain backdrop.
+Now make a background sprite object for your scene using your chosen backdrop or by creating a plain backdrop.

-If your chosen backdrop has drawn objects which you now want to animate you may need to change the backdrop to realise your project.
+If your chosen backdrop has drawn objects on it which you now want to animate you may need to change the backdrop to realise your project.

 --- task ---